The sale itself isn't the story anymore

 Steam's Spring Sale is once again one of the biggest events in PC gaming, but the interesting part in 2026 is not that it exists it is how predictable and system-driven it has become.
 The sale went live in mid-March and immediately pushed a wave of discounted titles into the top sellers chart, but most of those games are not new releases.

-Instead, the charts are dominated by a familiar pattern: critically proven titles returning with aggressive discounts, often bundled with DLC or “complete edition” positioning.
+Instead, the charts are dominated by a familiar pattern: critically proven titles returning with aggressive discounts, often bundled with DLC or "complete edition" positioning.
 This reflects a maturing storefront where discovery is no longer driven by novelty alone, but by timing, pricing, and algorithmic visibility tied to wishlists.
+That makes sale coverage part of the site's Steam Review Analytics layer rather than a simple retail-calendar note.

 Wishlist velocity is now the primary signal